idb-antonioalanis/csv_adapter/README.md

 ## Overview

-This script provides a batch processing adapter that standardizes CSV files to a specific format expected by the batch processor.
+This script provides an adapter that standardizes CSV files to a specific format expected.

 ## Installation